Mecha-nudges for Machines: Controls

 We also verify that heteroskedasticity does not distort our inference.
 Across all HC corrections (HC0--HC3), the robust standard errors are virtually identical to the classical OLS estimates, differing only in the fifth decimal place (e.g., $0.01472$ vs.\ $0.01475$ for SELECT/PASS; $0.00714$ vs.\ $0.00698$ for YES/NO).
 This is expected given that our baseline specification is essentially a difference in means.

 A third specification adds category-level interactions to the baseline regression, allowing the post-ChatGPT shift in \pvi to vary across product categories:

 where $c$ indexes product categories.
 The coefficients $\gamma_c$ capture the differential post-ChatGPT shift in \pvi for each category relative to the baseline, revealing whether mecha-nudging is concentrated in specific market segments.
-When using labels from Gemma-3-27B, we find that categories where human buyers are ostensibly sensitive to AI use do not have significant effects (Table \ref{tab:category_effects}); with a couple exceptions, the remaining categories do.
+When using labels from Gemma-3-27B-IT, we find that categories where human buyers are ostensibly sensitive to AI use do not have significant effects (Table \ref{tab:category_effects}); with a couple exceptions, the remaining categories do.
 Repeating the analysis with GPT-5-mini labels yields similar broad trends, although the treatment effects are weakly positive.
+As an additional check, we re-estimate the baseline specification after dropping each top-level category in turn; the post-ChatGPT coefficient remains positive in all leave-one-category-out specifications, indicating that the pooled result is not driven by any single product category.

-To control for a more generic trend in the data, we construct labels $B_M$ for the DailyMed dataset using the following prompt, before running the same baseline experiment we run with the Etsy data.
+To control for a more generic trend in the data, we construct labels $Z_M$ for the DailyMed dataset using the following prompt, before running the same baseline experiment we run with the Etsy data.
 To control for the effect of AI-assisted writing---based on the premise that AI agents may have a greater proclivity towards AI-written text---we take the pre-ChatGPT data, rephrase it using GPT-5-mini, and re-run the OLS regression (where, abusing notation, we use the \texttt{after} indicator to denote \textit{after rephrasing}).
 As seen in Table \ref{tab:main_figure}, there is no significant effect for DailyMed (e.g., no generic temporal trend in the data), and the effect from rephrasing is an order of magnitude weaker than our main result.

 { \ttfamily \paragraph{DailyMed Prompt: Prescription Oracle} \begin{quote} \textbf{System:} You are a clinical prescribing oracle.
 When asked whether to prescribe a drug, you must return exactly one uppercase token: \{positive\_token\} or \{negative\_token\}.
 Do not ask follow-up questions.
 Do not explain.
 Output the token alone with no punctuation or additional words.